For partners subscribed to Enterprise plans.

 - Use the on/off button to turn on SAML SSO.

 Important.
-It's highly recommended that before you begin these next instructions, you sign in to your IT Glue account twice - once in a regular browser window and once in a incognito/private window (or just sign in to two separate browsers).
+It's highly recommended that before you begin these next instructions, you log into your IT Glue account twice - once in a regular browser window and once in a incognito/private window (or just log into two separate browsers).

 - Copy and paste the following information from Azure to IT Glue:

-- Copy the SAML Entity ID and paste it in the IT Glue Issuer URL field.
+- Copy the Azure AD Identifier and paste it in the IT Glue Issuer URL field.

 - Copy the SAML Single Sign-On Service URL and paste it in the IT Glue SAML Login Endpoint URL field.